 Tiny white minimalist kitchen with wood countertops.
 White and gray hexagon tile backsplash adds an interesting texture to the space.

 Tiny l-shaped white kitchen with green baseboards in an apartment.
-Small wood peninsula breakfast bar separates kitchen space from apartment entry.
+A small wooden peninsula breakfast bar separates the kitchen space from the apartment entry.

-Modern blue and white u-shaped small kitchen with window above the sink.
+Modern blue and white u-shaped small kitchen with a window above the sink.